mvolkmann/blog/src/zig.md

 Runtime safety checks won’t protect you from every possible mistake, but they come close.
 More safety checks are planned in the future.

 does the undefined behavior section of the official docs list all the current runtime safety checks?

-Did you document multiline string literals?

-Add the Ghosty terminal emulator to your list of Ziggy’s cases.